daniel-roulin/Civ6Downgrader/README.md

 > **Note:** This script was only tested on Linux and will VERY PROBABLY not work on Windows or MacOS.

-> **Note:** You obviously need to possess Civilization VI on Steam to be able to use this script.

 ### Requirements
 - Python 3
 - A steam account possessing Civilization VI on Steam